 Thomas A Clark was born in Greenock, Scotland.
-His poetry has been consistently attentive to form and to the experience of walking in the landscape, returning again and again to the lonely terrain of the Highlands and Islands.
+His poetry has been consistently attentive to form and to the experience of walking in the landscape, returning again and again to the lonely terrain of Fife and the Highlands and Islands.

-From 1986, Laurie and Thomas A Clark have run Cairn Gallery, one of the earliest of ‘artist-run spaces’, specialising in Land Art, Minimalism and a lyrical or poetic Conceptualism.
+From 1986, Laurie and Thomas A Clark have also run Cairn Gallery, one of the earliest ‘artist-run spaces’, specialising in Land Art, Minimalism and a lyrical or poetic Conceptualism.
 After many years in the Cotswolds, the Clarks moved in 2002 to re-open the gallery in Pittenweem.

 Clark has also published a number of books which more formally collate some of his ephemeral writings and objects, often in collaboration with artists.
 These include Tormentil and Bleached Bones (Polygon, 1993), Distance to the Sea (Morning Star, 2000), The Path to the Sea (Arc, 2006), Of Woods and Water (Moschatel, 2008) The Hundred Thousand Places (Carcanet, 2009), Yellow & Blue (Carcanet, 2014), Farm by the Shore (Caecanet, 2017), Of The Wayside (Lawn Editions, 2019) and The Threadbare Coat: Selected Poems (Carcanet, 2020)